-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls tect identity a ye 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities - / D a Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario This policy will have a positive effect but this will not be significant.
-CRAN4: St Nicholas Junior School site 0 + ++ 0 + 0 0 + 0 0 This policy allocates a development site within the settlement boundary of Cranleigh village.
-There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
-These include CRAN6, 7, 8, 10 and 19.
-In addition, the policy itself ensures that development cannot come forward until new education provision is made.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario significant effect on its character and the open countryside.
+This policy will have a negative effect on natural beauty and a positive effect in addressing housing needs but neither effect will be significant.
+CRAN1D: Land off Amlets Place • 0 0 + 0 0 0 0 0 0 0 This policy allocates a development site adjacent to the settlement boundary of Cranleigh village.
+There are a number of other policies that seek to enhance the positive effects of this policy.
+These include CRAN2, 3, 9 and 15.
 The effects are likely to occur when the development comes forward and is completed.
 These impacts individually and cumulatively are not likely to be significant.
-Under the 'do nothing scenario' the housing requirements may not be met or there is the possibility that speculative development could come forward on the edge of the village, affecting its character and the open countryside.
-This policy will have a positive effect but this will not be significant.
-CRAN5: Cranleigh Infant School site 0 + ++ 0 0 0 0 + 0 0 This policy allocates a development site within the settlement boundary of Cranleigh village.
-There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
-These include CRAN6, 7, 8, 10 and 19.
-In addition, the policy itself ensures that development cannot come forward until new education provision is made.
+Under the 'do nothing scenario' the housing requirements may not be met or there is the possibility that speculative development could come forward on less sustainable sites on the edge of the village, having a significant effect on its character and the open countryside.
+This policy will have a negative effect on natural beauty and a positive effect in addressing housing needs but neither effect will be significant.
+CRAN1E: Land off Bloggs Way 0 0 + + 0 0 0 0 + 0 0 This policy allocates a development site within the settlement boundary of Cranleigh village.